kristoiv/gocqltable/README.md

 The project consists of two packages you need to know about:

 1. gocqltable (the base) – Contains wrapper objects for working with Keyspaces and Tables.
 Simplifies creating, dropping and querying.
 Returns rowset's as ```[]interface{}```, that should be type asserted to the row model struct.
 1. recipes – Contains code that extends the table implementation by adding more functionality.
-The recipes.CRUD type implements a simple object relational mapper (ORM) that makes it simple to Insert/Update/Get/Delete, and for compound clustering theres even List/Range methods that allow you to filter your results on range columns.
+The recipes.
+CRUD type implements a simple object relational mapper (ORM) that makes it simple to Insert/Update/Get/Delete, and for compound clustering theres even List/Range methods that allow you to filter your results on range columns.

 _Note: The project is very much in development, and may not be stable enough for production use.
 The API may change without notice._